alecxanderian/FacialRegEncryption/README.md

 # FacialRegEncryption
 Uses a facial image as a base then compares it to the face currently focused using eucliean distance and FaceNet.
-Then gives user an option to either decrypt or encrypt a msg/
+Then gives user an option to either decrypt or encrypt a msg.

+The program is quite choppy and has a major loss in fps when focused on a face, I did not optimize it.

 This program was heavily outsourced from this GitHub